Albert Plummer in India

 India as a British colony

 Nevertheless, just to say a few words about the said War: India had been a colony of the British Empire since the 18th century, administered by the East India Company.
-The Company’s expansion took two forms: First, the outright annexation of Indian states and the subsequent direct administration of the underlying regions, which collectively became British India (including Punjab, North-West Frontier Province and Kashmir, following the Anglo-Sikh wars of 1849-1856).
+Its expansion took place in two ways: through full annexation and direct administration (e.g. Punjab after the Anglo-Sikh Wars 1849–1856) or through hegemony over Indian rulers with limited autonomy.

-The Punjab, a region that is now part of India and part of Pakistan, maintained an uneasy alliance with the East India Company until the mid-19th century.
-But after the death of Punjab’s Maharaja Ranjit Singh in 1839, his empire fell into disarray and the East India Company began to build up its military strength on Punjab’s borders.
+The Punjab, now divided between India and Pakistan, maintained a tenuous alliance with the Company until the mid-19th century.
+After the death of Maharaja Ranjit Singh in 1839, his empire fell into disarray, prompting the Company to expand its military presence.

 Cultural transfer of flavours

 The same was true of food, since British food was very bland and India had many spices unknown in Europe.
-Yes, the conquest of India as a colony was not primarily for the land, but for direct access to flavours and spices, and thus to new sources of trade.
+Yes, the conquest of India as a colony was not primarily for the land, but for direct access to flavours and spices, and other resources.

 British people – whether they came to India as traders, troops or officials – learned about the culture and the food.
 Sometimes they settled and traded from India, or brought new spices and recipes back to the British Isles after a few years in South Asia.
 Like Albert Plummer.